Skip to main content

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with the task of Mobility in Home SOME of the time.

-• Walks (or wheels) him or herself independently but doing so results in a significant, negative health outcome and another person should be present to help with the task.
+• Walks (or wheels) independently but doing so results in a significant, negative health outcome and another person should be present to help with the task SOME of the time.

-• Walks independently but, due to a cognitive impairment, requires a cue to use adaptive equipment.
+• Due to a cognitive impairment, only requires a cue to use adaptive equipment.

-• Walks independently without the use of adaptive equipment throughout his or her living space, but must lean on walls, furniture, or railings or would otherwise require the assistance of equipment or another person.
+• Walks without the use of adaptive equipment throughout their living space, but must lean on walls, furniture, or railings or would otherwise require the assistance of equipment or another person.

-• Needs assistance only to use steps in his or her living space or if the person needs and uses a stair lift.
+• Needs assistance only to use steps in their living space or if the person needs and uses a stair lift.

 • Requires standby* or hands-on assistance with mobility SOME of the time.